 Friends and Family

 A Richard Curtis joint.
 This moving, funny, tragic, comic, inspiring, touching, sexy, smutty, vigorous, magical, sickening movie is a must see for fans of posh people, cheeky poor people, outrageous old people, quirky artsy people and genteel swearing.
 The film follows the trials and tribulations of a host of eccentric characters as they spend Christmas with friends and family.
 Look out for every British actor ever and a few token Americans, just to get the box office sales going (mostly white people, please).
-Featuring, amongst many others, Bill Nighy as an apparently sexy art teacher, Emma Thompson as a woman who sells scented candles and Stephen Fry as a foul mouthed but lovable Grandmother (yes GRNADMOTHER!
+Featuring, amongst many others, Bill Nighy as an apparently sexy art teacher, Emma Thompson as a woman who sells scented candles and Stephen Fry as a foul mouthed but lovable Grandmother (yes GRANDMOTHER!
 Crazy!).
 SPOILER: someone has AIDS.

 Stop that Santa!